saramasarone/enrich_omics/README.md

 - Get table drugs associated to a certain target
 - Plot the drugs that work for a given target and the diseases associated to it
 - Plot the drugs associated to a given target and the trial phase they are currently in

+## Plots
+- explort plots in SVG and PNG